You are currently viewing Fifth Amendment Right to Remain Silent | What to Do When Pulled Over by Police

 • Keep your important documents like your license, registration, and insurance in your visor so they are easily accessible.

-• When you are reaching for your important documents, let the officer know that you are going to be reaching for the documents, so they know what you are doing with your hands at all times.
+• When you are reaching for your important documents, let the officer know that you are going to be reaching for the documents so they know what you are doing with your hands at all times.

 The following is what you should say to the police when they approach you and begin asking you questions.
-You should be very respectful and polite when talking to the police; you want to appease the officer, not incite violence or harassment from their part; you do not want to upset the officer or give them a reason to be belligerent with you; you do not want the officer to pull you out of your car, throw you to the ground, and arrest you aggressively.
-It is better to be respectful, polite, and compliant with the officer’s orders, and then fight the case in court later.
+You should be very respectful and polite when talking to the police; you want to appease the officer, not incite violence or harassment on their part; you do not want to upset the officer or give them a reason to be belligerent with you; you do not want the officer to pull you out of your car, throw you to the ground, and arrest you aggressively.
+It is better to be respectful, polite, and compliant with the officer’s orders and then fight the case in court later.
 This is why you must record your entire interaction with the officer; you can use the video or audio in court to show that you were very respectful, polite, and compliant with the officer.

 The following steps are referred to in the video as “The Script.”
 Adhere to The Script entirely; memorize The Script so that you know what to do when a police officer pulls you over.
 The Script is as follows:

-• When the officer keeps asking you questions or is otherwise trying to get you to talk, you respond, very respectfully and politely, “I am not discussing my day.”
+• When the officer keeps asking you questions or is otherwise trying to get you to talk, you respond very respectfully and politely, “I am not discussing my day.”
 You can repeat this as many times as necessary if they keep asking you questions.

-• After invoking the Fifth, you immediately “SHUT THE FUCK UP” (see the video referenced above).
-Cease speaking immediately and do not utter another word until you have an attorney present.
+• After invoking the Fifth, you immediately “SHUT THE F*CK UP” (see the video referenced above).
+Cease speaking immediately, and do not utter another word until you have an attorney present.
 Even if the officer takes you to the station to interrogate you, you must remain resilient and not say anything until you have your attorney present.
 If you remain quiet and follow the steps of The Script discussed hereinabove, there is a very good chance that your attorney will be able to get the charges, if any, dismissed.

 WHAT IS INVOKING THE FIFTH?

-The Fifth Amendment states,
+The Fifth Amendment states:

-No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation[3] (emphasis added).
+No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation3https://www.law.cornell.edu/constitution/fifth_amendment (emphasis added).

 WHAT DOES SELF-INCRIMINATION MEAN?

 An example of self-incrimination would be if an officer asks, “Do you know why I pulled you over?” and you respond by saying, “I might have been going a little over the speed limit.”
-In this example, you self-incriminated yourself by admitting to a crime—speeding.
-After invoking the Fifth, you should remain silent to prevent self-incriminating yourself; be patient and resilient; remain silent throughout the whole ordeal.
+In this example, you incriminated yourself by admitting to a crime—speeding.
+After invoking the Fifth, you should remain silent to prevent incriminating yourself; be patient and resilient; remain silent throughout the whole ordeal.

 Another important thing to remember when you are being detained or arrested is to remain calm.
 Becoming upset or fighting with the police officer will only make things worse.
 If they ask you to put your hands behind your head, comply and put your hands behind your head.
-Comply with their commands; however, you do not have to answer their questions to comply; you have the right to remain silent, so use it.
-It is your Fifth Amendment right to stay silent, but that right does not entitle you to not comply with an officer’s commands.
+Comply with their commands; however, you do not have to answer their questions; you have the right to remain silent, so use it.
+It is your Fifth Amendment right to stay silent, but that right does not entitle you to not comply with an officer’s lawful commands.

 CONCLUSION